 Founder & CEO of The Exceptional Life Institute

 Monica Ortiz began her career in mindfulness long before it became the buzzword it is today.
-As a self-education pioneer in the health and wellness field, she is the award-winning author of Universe 101: Learn Grow Evolve and a powerful keynote speaker who has given multiple TEDx talks and spoken at a variety of institutions including the University of Southern California, Stanford University, and Google.
+As a self-education pioneer in the health and wellness field, she is an award-winning writer and author of Universe 101: Learn Grow Evolve and a powerful keynote speaker who has given multiple TEDx talks and spoken at a variety of institutions including the University of Southern California, Stanford University, and Google.

-In 2016, Monica established The Exceptional Life Institute (ELI) with the mission of bringing self-education and mindfulness into the digital age through an ever-evolving array of life courses, apps, and easy-to-use content that can reach people wherever they are around the world.
+In 2016, Monica established The Exceptional Life Institute (ELI) with the mission of bringing the healing work of self-education and mindfulness into the digital age through an ever-evolving array of life courses, apps, and easy-to-use content that can reach people wherever they are around the world.
 Keeping in stride, the following year Monica and her motivated team here at ELI launched the Masters of Mindfulness app.

-As a successful life coach who has been teaching mindfulness and helping others become their best for over 20 years, Monica believes an extraordinary existence filled with happiness, love, good health, and success is attainable for everyone.
-Which is why she has taken her decades of expert experience and condensed it into the world’s most complete mindfulness app that offers seven simple ways to cultivate mindfulness, and so much more.
+As a successful healing coach who has been teaching mindfulness and helping others become their best for over 20 years, Monica believes an extraordinary existence filled with happiness, love, good health, and success is attainable for everyone.

-Monica has also made it easy to work on different areas in your life, spearheading all of the ELI courses she teaches how to create more success in your relationships, health, career, and overall personal growth.
+Monica makes it easy to work on different areas in your life.
+Spearheading all of the ELI courses, she teaches how to create more success in your relationships, health, career, and overall personal growth.
 Her practical life tools and effective teaching methods have helped people from all walks of life, backgrounds, and beliefs achieve incredible happiness in both their careers and personal lives.

 Monica's Unique Gifts

-Fully understanding that the gifts she thought were a curse were actually gifts that could help others was a part of her own evolution.
-Over time and plenty of personal work, Monica learned to further develop her gifts into skills that she could help others with – for this is what she understood her life’s purpose to be.
+Understanding that the gifts she thought were a curse were actually gifts that could help others was a part of her own evolution and so, Monica studied the human condition, mind, body, and spirit in order to help in a way that was easily digestible.
+It is also what she now understands to be a part of her life’s purpose.